 The Boeing 787-9: new materials

-Saturday 14 November 2015 saw the arrival of KLM’s first Boeing 787-9 Dreamliner at Schiphol.
+Saturday the 14th of November in 2015 saw the arrival of KLM’s first Boeing 787-9 Dreamliner at Schiphol.
 A momentous occasion for scores of plane spotters, KLM staff and, of course, potential passengers.
-I’m writing this blog a couple of days ahead of the arrival, but I’m sure many people will be lining the runway to welcome the latest flower to the KLM bouquet.
+I’m sure many people were lining the runway to welcome the latest flower to the KLM bouquet.
 That may sound slightly corny, but my carefully chosen metaphor is a reference to the name of the aircraft – Zonnebloem (Sunflower) – and the fact that all of KLM’s Dreamliners will be named after flowers.

 This new aircraft is a marvel of innovation.
 Whereas the DC-2 was one of the first aircraft constructed almost entirely of metal, the new 787 is almost the complete opposite.
 The composite materials used to build most of the fuselage and wings have major advantages.
 They require less maintenance, which means lower costs, but they also allow for more comfortable cabin pressure, better lighting, wifi, larger windows and a more spacious cabin.
 Furthermore, the 787 is powered by two engines that are more silent and economical.
 In this instance, sustainability and comfort were key principles guiding design.